Lingodeer

 Price

-$8.99/mo, $19.99 for 3 months, $55.99 for a year.
-There’s also a lifetime option for $119.99.
+$14.99/mo, $39.99 for 3 months, $150.99 for a year.
+There’s also a lifetime option for $299.99.
+You may also occasionally find sales, such as the yearly rate dropping by 50% to $79.99.

 When it comes to language learning apps, nearly everyone has heard of Duolingo and Memrise, but those aren’t the only options available.

-Lingodeer is a fairly new app which started by focusing specifically on Asian languages but has since expanded into several other languages.
+Lingodeer is a fairly new app that started by focusing specifically on Asian languages but has since expanded into several other languages.
 Lessons are taught in a manner that’s fairly similar to Duolingo but in a much more effective manner (at least for me).

 This is especially true when it comes to Asian languages.
 I’d previously tried Duolingo to study Chinese and was really shocked by how bad it was.
 Lingodeer is many times better for studying Asian languages.